 When a Dark Veil Seems to Overshadow Everything...

-Pregnant and unable to muster up any positive emotions?
-Many women struggle with feeling down for part of their pregnancy — and the cause is often purely physical!
+- Pregnant and unable to muster up any positive emotions?
+Many women struggle with feeling down for part of their pregnancy—and the cause is often purely physiological!
+The hormonal changes in pregnancy can lead to feelings of sadness and mood swings.

 Signs of Prenatal Depression